- MFC-G Large Diameter GRE/GRP/FRP Firestop Collars

 STI Marine Firestop, manufactures cable transits and penetration seals for almost anything that passes through a bulkhead or deck.
 Marine Regional Manager Europe, Ruben Wansink explains.

-RW Note: High alkaline water has been found to efficiently absorb sulpher oxides, though the effectiveness is dependent on the alkalinity.
+Note: High alkaline water has been found to efficiently absorb sulphur oxides, though the effectiveness is dependent on the alkalinity.

-Mr. Wansink also states that, “when these pipes were going though bulkheads, the previous solution was very labour intensive”.
-When they approached a bulkhead, they had to adapt the lightweight 700mm custom-made pipe to a 1m long stainless steel section that was welded to the bulkhead.
-They then coated the inside of the section of stainless teel pipe to protect it from the highly corrosive sulphuric acid fluids that pass through it.”
-This is expensinve , labor intensive and must be done every few years as the acids eat through the protective coating.
+Mr. Wansink also states that, “when these pipes were going though bulkheads, the previous solution was very labor intensive”.
+When the pipes approached a bulkhead, they had to adapt the lightweight 700mm custom-made pipe to a 1m long stainless steel section that was welded to the bulkhead.
+They then coated the inside of the section of stainless steel pipe to protect it from the highly corrosive sulphuric acid fluids that pass through it.”
+This is expensive, labor intensive and must be done every few years as the acids eat through the protective coating.

 Explanation on the Global Sulphur Cap 2020: After an availability review of compliant low-sulphur fuel oil, the International Maritime Organization (IMO) has decided that the global fuel sulphur limit of 0.50% will enter into force in 2020.
 It is estimated that more than 70,000 ships will be affected by the regulation.

 This requirement is in addition to the stricter 0.10% sulphur limit imposed in Sulphur Emission Control Areas (SECAs) along the North American Coasts, US Caribbean, North Sea and Baltic Sea.